 In my professional opinion, Gold Standard TRT is daily subcutaneous injections of Testosterone Enanthate or Cypionate and HCG, this is something I discuss in detail in TRT Best Practice.
-The aim of testosterone replacement therapy (TRT) is restoration of your androgen levels to within normal physiological parameters.
-The aim of testosterone optimisation therapy (TOT) is to optimise your androgen levels so that you feel the qualitative and quantitative benefits of having healthy hormonal levels.
-They are not mutually exclusive, they should be the same thing.
+The aim of Testosterone Replacement Therapy (TRT) is to restore your androgen levels to within normal physiological parameters.
+The aim of Testosterone Optimisation Therapy (TOT) is to optimise your androgen levels so that you feel the qualitative and quantitative benefits of having healthy hormonal levels.
+They should not be mutually exclusive, they should be the same thing.
 This is why we carefully titrate the prescribed dose of testosterone and HCG according to effect.
 TRT must be personalised as we are all biologically unique, you cannot have a one size fits all approach to hormonal health.

 For us to understand this, we need to understand both pharmacokinetics, which is what the body does to the testosterone once administered, and pharmacodynamics, which is what the testosterone does in the body.

-It comes as no secret that both intramuscular and subcutaneous injections are the most effective method of delivering a consistent dose of testosterone to the bloodstream.
+It comes as no secret that both subcutaneous and shallow intramuscular injections are the most effective method of delivering a consistent dose of testosterone to the bloodstream.
 Subcutaneous injections have two significant advantages over intramuscular injections, they are less painful and the rate of absorption is slower causing less aromatisation of testosterone to oestradiol.
 Whilst oestrogen is incredibly important in cognitive function, mood, libido, fertility, cardiovascular health and maintaining bone strength, too much is as bad as too little.
 Whilst topical application of testosterone cream or gel remains a reasonable choice of delivery method, there are potential limitations to its efficacy due to inconsistent absorption with the skin barrier.

 Pharmacokinetics 1-0-1 & How it Relates to Your Choice of Testosterone Ester